-Last Updated on 7 months by meredith.wang
+Last Updated on 1 year by meredith.wang

 Hazardous area lighting can severely impact any industrial working area.
 Hazardous locations are highly industrialized areas with harsh and hazardous environments where a mixture of a dangerous substance or substances (gas, mist, dust or vapor) with the air constitute an explosive atmosphere, which might catch fire or explode.
 For any explosion to happen, you need three things: fuel, oxygen, and ignition source.
 Sparks can set off a buildup of flammable gasses and materials, which explains the need of having explosion proof lighting fixtures.
 We are putting together this guide to walk you through different types of hazardous location lighting and the relevant explosion proof certification in different parts of the world.